With Blue Nile's vast selection and Brilliant Earth's commitment to ethical sourcing, I know how challenging it can be

 When comparing the overall shopping experience between Brilliant Earth and Blue Nile, I find that both sell high-quality loose diamonds and ring settings, and both retailers offer conflict-free diamonds responsibly sourced through the diamond mining supply chain.

 When I browsed the Brilliant Earth website, I noticed they have the same main staples as many other online diamond retailers: empty ring settings and loose stones through a 360˚ viewer.

 They offer various options, such as loose lab-grown diamonds, blockchain diamonds, standard natural diamonds, and recycled natural diamonds.
-They also have a wide selection of loose colored diamonds and colored gemstones.
+You can also buy loose colored diamonds and colored gemstones from their vast selections.

 The selection at Brilliant Earth is large enough to compete with top contenders like James Allen and Blue Nile.
 They carry around 111,000 natural diamonds of varying grades and just shy of 3,000 loose lab-grown diamonds.

 The 360˚ viewer at Brilliant Earth is great for viewing inclusions and blemishes, especially if you're choosing from a clarity grade that isn't eye-clean like an I, SI or VS diamond.
 They don't actually carry I clarity diamonds, but I'd steer clear of any Fair Cut diamonds.
 You should only purchase Very Good or Ideal if we're talking round cut diamonds.

 About 97,000 of their natural loose diamonds can be viewed in real time using their filter options.
 While it's not the whole inventory, there's more than enough choices.
 Just keep in mind the more specific your diamond grades are, the less you'll have to choose from.

 The diamonds at Brilliant Earth may have a GIA Origin Report, GIA Diamond Report (standard), IGI Report, or HRD Report.
 I recommend only purchasing natural diamonds with GIA or AGS certifications.
 For lab diamonds, GIA, IGI, and GCAL reports will do.

 If you decide the engagement ring you bought from Brilliant Earth just isn't quite up to your liking, they offer a 60-day money-back guarantee.
 You can return it to one of their 14 showrooms around the US, or for free online through their website.
 Their customer service representatives are available to assist with any questions or concerns during the return process.